streamjoin/fairy/README.md

 ## Facilities ##

-You may leverage `bin/template.sh` to bootstrap you Bash script.
-Moreover, you may call `bin/bootstrap_sh` to further ease bootstrapping.
+Programming a robust Bash script is usually non-trivial.
+Fortunately, you may refer to [`_template/bash_bootstrap.sh`](_template/bash_bootstrap.sh) to bootstrap you Bash script in a right shape.
+Moreover, you may leverage `bin/bootstrap_sh` to further ease the bootstrapping.
 (See the quick two-step setup [here](bin/README.md))

 ## Resources ##